jefdaj/ortholang/README.md

 ShortCut: short, reproducible phylogenomic cuts
 ===============================================

-ShortCut is a scripting language meant to simplify a very common task in
+ShortCut is a scripting language meant to simplify a common task in
-bioinformatics: making a list of candidate genes likely to be related to a biological process of interest.
+bioinformatics: making a list of candidate genes or genomes related to a biological process of interest.
 These are sometimes called phylogenomic cuts.

+It aims to be usable for biologists with limited prior coding experience.
-ShortCut downloads, installs, and runs the same command line tools you would use manually but hides most of the details.
-That lets you quickly perform searches too complex for a website without getting so far into the weeds that you lose days programming.
-It should also be suitable for users with minimal to no prior coding experience, and will be reproducable by other researchers later.
+It downloads, installs, and runs the same command line tools you would use manually but hides most of the details.

-See [the demo site][1] for a more detailed overview, tutorial, interactive examples, and a list of available functions.
+See [the demo site][1] for a more detailed overview, tutorial, interactive examples, and reference of available functions.

 Development Status
 ------------------